OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 [about_Session_Configurations](About/about_Session_Configurations.md) and
 [about_Session_Configuration_Files](About/about_Session_Configuration_Files.md).

 This cmdlet was introduced in PowerShell 3.0.
+Starting with PowerShell 6.0, this cmdlet was only available on the Windows platform.
+PowerShell 7.3 made this cmdlet available on all supported platforms.

 ## EXAMPLES